Determining the Composition of Relativistic Jets from Polarization Maps: Introduction

 One of the most fundamental mysteries surrounding relativistic jets in active galactic nuclei (AGN) is the relative proportion of positrons and protons in them \citep{Begelman1984}.
 Jet regions near the magnetic axis tend to be highly magnetized and are often modeled invoking the Blandford-Znajek (BZ) mechanism \citep{1977MNRAS.179..433B,McKinney2012}, in which BZ jet power scales as the squares of black hole spin and the horizon magnetic flux, and the electric potential drop across field lines is sufficient to produce $e^-e^+$ pairs that emit synchrotron radiation.
 Accretion disks at the base of these jets may be modeled as ion torii providing varying degrees of pressure support for jets based on their thickness and density.
 An intermediate disk-jet region surrounding the BZ jet may be powered by hydrodynamic winds carrying ions from the disk in the Blandford-Payne (BP) mechanism \citep{1982MNRAS.199..883B}.
 The ultimate composition of the low density relativistic jet plasma depends sensitively on how efficiently ions are screened by the barrier of the rotating magnetic field lines around it.

-Since over a century ago when Heber Curtis observed a curious ``straight ray" in the nebula 3C 274 (more commonly known as M87), observations of relativistic jets have increased in spatiotemporal resolution.
+Since over a century ago when Heber Curtis observed a curious ``straight ray" in the galaxy M87 (also known now to host the radio source 3C 274) , observations of relativistic jets have increased in spatiotemporal resolution.
 Recent observations of AGN jets, such as the minute-scale variable 3C 279 in $>100$ MeV gamma rays \citep{FermiLAT2016} and the limb brightened M87 jet and counterjet at 43 GHz \citep{Walker2018} observed with the Very Long Baseline Array (VLBA) have challenged our understanding of particle acceleration of these most energetic multiwavelength astrophysical sources \citep{pierre2017}.
-Shocked ionic plasma can reasonably account for boundary layers in cm intensity profiles, but the degree to which Doppler boosting and other jet particles affect the final images are uncertain.
+Circular polarization measurements in 3C 279 attaining values as high as 1$\%$ indicate particle distribution functions so dominated by the low ($\gamma<<100$) end that Faraday rotation would preclude strong linear polarization if the jet were $e^-p$, thus suggesting positron dominance for that source \citep{Wardle1998}.
+Shocked ionic plasma can reasonably account for M87 boundary layers in cm intensity profiles, but the degree to which Doppler boosting and other jet particles affect the final images are uncertain.
 At smaller scales towards the jet base, other AGN components such as molecular clouds and the accretion disk may obscure the jet emission.